Mikael-DataAnalyst/Classification-NLP-ComputerVision/README.md

-# Automatisation for  articles' classification wiht their description or photo
+# Automatisation for  articles' classification with their description or photo

 ## Table des matières :
 1. [Data](#data)